-C. Removal of city street trees.
+12.56.040 Removal of city trees - Public projects.

-1. If the director intends to remove a city street tree, the director shall post notice of the intent to remove the city street tree for 10 days in a conspicuous place on or in proximity to the tree.
+- A. Whenever feasible, the city shall modify the design of public projects to avoid the removal or damage to city trees. - B. If the city proposes to remove city trees that have a DSH of four inches or more as part of a public project that otherwise requires city council approval, the city project manager shall provide written justification to the director of the need to remove city trees for the public project.
+The director shall review the written justification and if the director agrees with the written justification the director shall make a recommendation to the city council to approve the request to remove the city trees.
+The request for approval from city council may take place at any stage of the public project but the city shall obtain council approval prior to removing the city trees.
+City trees proposed to be removed as part of a public project that either does not require city council approval or has a DSH less than four inches shall be removed as provided in section 12.56.030.C.

-- 2. Within the 10-day notice period, any person may file a written objection with the director requesting a meeting with the director with the meeting to occur within 30 days after filing the written objection. - 3.
-The director shall provide a written decision on the objection within 10 days after the meeting.
-The director's decision shall be final. - 4.
-This section does not apply: - a. if the director intends to remove a city street tree, and the condition of the tree constitutes an imminently dangerous condition to the public health, safety or welfare as determined by the director in the director's sole discretion; - b. if the director intends to remove a city street tree, and the tree is a threat to the health of other trees because of pests or disease as determined by the director in the director's sole discretion; or - c. if the removal of the city street tree is subject to the requirements of section 12.56.040. - 12.56.040 Removal of city street trees Public projects. - A. If the city proposes to remove city street trees that have a trunk diameter of four inches or more measured 4.5 feet above ground as part of a public project, the city project manager shall provide written justification to the director of the need to remove city street trees for the public project.
-The director shall review the written justification and if the director agrees with the written justification the director shall make a recommendation to city council to approve the request to remove the city street trees.
-The request for approval from city council may take place at any stage of the public project but the city shall obtain council approval prior to removing the city street trees.
-City street trees proposed to be removed as part of a public project with a diameter of less than four inches measured 4.5 feet above ground shall be removed as provided in section 12.56.030.C. - B. The director shall provide written notice of the proposal to remove city street trees as part of a public project by posting a notice of the time, date, and location of the city council meeting during which the city council is to decide whether or not to remove city street trees in a conspicuous place on or in proximity to the trees at least 10 days prior to the city council meeting.
+C. The director shall provide written notice of the proposal to remove city trees as part of a public project by posting a notice of the time, date, and location of the city council meeting during which the city council is to decide whether or not to remove city trees in a conspicuous place on or in proximity to the trees at least 15 days prior to the city council meeting.